 The pump room:

-The pipe systems is installed in the building and starts with the riser pipes from the pump room, then through trunk mains that are divided into the branch pipes where the sprinklers are attached.
+The pipes system is installed in the building and starts with the riser pipes from the pump room, then through trunk mains that are divided into the branch pipes where the sprinklers are attached.
 Consideration should be made for the ambient temperature around such pipes, and where applicable trace heating and lagging should be considered to protect pipes from the risk of frost damage.

 Control valves are used as a method of indicating that there is a fire and hence water flow in the system.
 There are many different types of valves that can be used, but each will serve the purpose of notifying the site via an alarm monitoring device that there has been a drop in pressure, causing the valve to lift.
 These can be located within the pump house, but also throughout the building, particularly within zoned systems (where the installation has multiple zones to allow for easier maintenance).